SolidLabResearch/lit-solid-login/README.md

 <solid-login />
 ```

+The screenshot belows shows the result in a Web app.

+![A screenshot from a Web app.
+It contains two radio buttons next to each other:
+one for "WebID" and one for "Identity Provider".
+Below that there is a field where the user fills in either their WebID or
+Identity Provider.
+Next to the field is the login button.](screenshot.png)

 Best to have a look at the code in the folder `demo` to see how we do it now.

 ## Options